DanMannMann/Reflekt/README.md

 PropertyInfo countProperty = testInstance.Reflekt().property(x => x.Count);
 ```

+### Placeholder type arguments

+The type T1 used in the examples as a generic type argument is a placeholder type included with the Reflekt library.
+If you are reflecting generic types or methods with generic type constraints then you may need to use
+different placeholder types.
+Unconstrained generics and generics with new() or class constraints can use
+the T1...T8 placeholder types from Reflekt, which keeps things looking a bit neater and shaves valuable keystrokes
+off the workload standing between you and the pub.

+Placeholder types are only meaningful - and always either used or discarded - when WithTypeArguments() is called.
+Either a generic type/method definition is returned, if no runtime types are specified, or a type/method constructed with the runtime types is returned.

+If you don't call WithTypeArguments() then any generic type arguments you specify either in Reflekt calls or in the lambda selector will be preserved (i.e. calling Reflekt<List<T1>>().Constructor().Parameterless(x => new Reflekt<T1>()) will actually return a constructor which produces instances of List<T1>.
+No spooky magic happens just because a Reflekt placeholder type was used.

+If you do call WithTypeArguments() then any generic type arguments you specify which correspond to generic parameters on the target member are treated as placeholders and removed or replaced.

+### Overview of a Reflekt call

 As a rule a Reflekt statement reads from left to right as such:

 - Start reflekt call ->
 - Choose method, property or constructor ->
-- Optionally specify runtime types by calling .WithTypeArguments() with Type instances as parameters, or specify that a generic method definition should be returned by calling .WithTypeArguments() with no parameters ->
+- Optionally specify runtime types by calling WithTypeArguments() with Type instances as parameters, or specify that a generic method definition should be returned by calling WithTypeArguments() with no parameters ->
 - Specify parameter types ->
 - specify exact member with lambda

-Note that you must always specify type arguments if .WithTypeArguments() is called after .Constructor(), as constructors do not exist for unconstructed generic types.
-Calling .WithTypeArguments() with no parameters only works after .Method(), and the MethodInfo returned won't be invokable until it is constructed with some real types.
+Note that you must always specify type arguments if WithTypeArguments() is called after Constructor(), as constructors do not exist for unconstructed generic types.
+Calling WithTypeArguments() with no parameters only works after Method(), and the MethodInfo returned won't be invokable until it is constructed with some real types.

-The generic type T1 used in the examples is a placeholder type included with the Reflekt library.
-If you are reflecting generic types or methods with generic type constraints then you may need to use
-different placeholder types.
-Unconstrained generics and generics with the new() or class constraints can use
-the T1...T8 placeholder types from Reflekt, which keeps things looking a bit neater and shaves valuable keystrokes
-off the workload standing between you and the pub.

-Placeholder types are only meaningful - and always either used or discarded - when .Generic() or .WithTypeArguments() is called.
-Either a generic type/method definition is returned, if no runtime types are specified, or a type/method constructed with the runtime types is returned.
+### The lambda selectors

 The content of the selector lambdas is never invoked, so don't worry about things like the "(x,y) => new ExampleType(x,y)", they're just you telling Reflekt what to get and they never create pointless instances of things or pointlessly call any methods.